pcutler/baseball/wp-content/plugins/google-apps-login/readme.txt

 = What are the system requirements? =

-*  PHP 5.2.x or higher with Curl and JSON extensions
+*  PHP 5.2.x or higher with JSON extensions
 *  Wordpress 3.3 or above
+*  Should no longer require CURL extension

 And you will need a Google account to set up the plugin.